Data protection information

 Purpose of data processing

-Your personal data is collected and processed to measure the flow of traffic on our route network and to determine the capacity utilisation of our buses and trains.
+Your personal data is collected and processed to measure movement flows in our route network and to determine the capacity utilisation of our buses and trains.

 Legal basis and necessity of data processing